How to Enable the GitHub Integration

 Note that this is installed at the team level, so once the integration is enabled, everyone can use it.
 Only a GitHub admin may install the integration, and this person must be a Tettra user or admin (i.e. not a guest or read-only user.)

 How to Use the GitHub Integration

-When you, or someone on your team, looks at that page, they'll see the GitHub issue embedded.
-Clicking on it will take you to that issue within a new tab.
+When you, or someone on your team, looks at that Tettra page, they'll see the GitHub issue embedded.
+Clicking on it will take you to that issue in a new tab.
 The icon will be green if the issue is open and red if it's closed.